gmail unsubscribeemail managementproductivity

 • Week 4+: 85-95% reduction (catches stragglers and maintains)

-Unsubscribing from unwanted emails is one of the highest-impact productivity improvements you can make.
-The investment of 30 minutes to 1 hour can save you 10-20 minutes daily for years to come.
+Unsubscribing from unwanted emails is one of the highest-impact productivity wins you can make.
+Spend 30 minutes to an hour now and you'll save 10-20 minutes daily for years.

 Option 1: Quick cleanup (30 minutes)